awsdocs/amazon-cloudfront-developer-guide/doc_source/using-https-cloudfront-to-custom-origin.md

 # Requiring HTTPS for Communication Between CloudFront and Your Custom Origin<a name="using-https-cloudfront-to-custom-origin"></a>

+If you want to require HTTPS for communication between CloudFront and your custom origin, the steps you take depend on whether you're using the domain name that CloudFront assigned to your distribution \(like d111111abcdef8\.cloudfront\.net\) or your own alternate domain name \(like example\.com\)\.

+**Note**
+If you use an Amazon S3 bucket as your origin and you configure your bucket as a website endpoint, follow the guidance in this section\.
+If not, to use your Amazon S3 bucket with HTTPS, see [Requiring HTTPS for Communication Between CloudFront and Your Amazon S3 Origin](using-https-cloudfront-to-s3-origin.md)\.

+**Use the default CloudFront domain name**
-If you want to require HTTPS for communication between CloudFront and your custom origin, *and* you're using the domain name that CloudFront assigned to your distribution in the URLs for your objects \(for example, https://d111111abcdef8\.cloudfront\.net/logo\.jpg\), follow the procedures in this topic to do the following:
+If you're using the domain name that CloudFront assigned to your distribution in the URLs for your objects \(for example, https://d111111abcdef8\.cloudfront\.net/logo\.jpg\), you can require HTTPS by following the procedures in this topic to do the following:
-+ Change the **Origin Protocol Policy** setting for the applicable origins in your distribution
++ Change the **Origin Protocol Policy** setting for specific origins in your distribution
 + Install an SSL/TLS certificate on your custom origin server \(this isn't required when you use an Amazon S3 origin\)

-If you're using an Amazon S3 bucket as your origin, if you've configured your Amazon S3 bucket as a website endpoint, follow the guidance in this section\.
-If not, to use your Amazon S3 bucket with HTTPS, see [Requiring HTTPS for Communication Between CloudFront and Your Amazon S3 Origin](using-https-cloudfront-to-s3-origin.md)\.
+**Use an alternate domain name**
+Instead of using the default domain name with your distribution, you can add an alternate domain name that's easier to work with, like example\.com\.

-If you're using an alternate domain instead of the domain that CloudFront assigned to your distribution, see [Using Alternate Domain Names and HTTPS](using-https-alternate-domain-names.md)\.
+To require HTTPS for communication when you use an alternate domain name, follow the steps and guidance in [Using Alternate Domain Names and HTTPS](using-https-alternate-domain-names.md)\.

 **Topics**
 + [Changing CloudFront Settings](#using-https-cloudfront-to-origin-distribution-setting)